 Signs and symptoms of pink eye infection

-The following are the signs and symptoms of a pink eye infection;
+The followings are the signs and symptoms of this infection;

 - Redness in the eye.

-When the red color appears in one of the eyes this can be an indication of a pink eye infection.
+When the red color appears in one of the eyes this can be an indication of an infection.

 - Irritation in the eye.

-Increased itchiness in one of the eyes or both eyes is an indication of pink eye infection.
+Increased itchiness in one of the eyes or both eyes is an indication of its infection.

 - Discharge from the eyes.

-A whitish or cream substance is released from the eyes at night leading to struggling while opening the eyes in the morning can be an indicator of a pink eye infection.
+A whitish or cream substance is released from the eyes at night leading to struggling while opening the eyes in the morning can be an indicator of the infection.

-The frequent flow of tears in the eyes with no emotions experienced is one of the signs of pink eye infection.
+The frequent flow of tears in the eyes with no emotions experienced is one of the signs of the infection.

 Pink eye infections can be prevented by practicing good hygiene in the following ways;